About Our Practice

 The purpose of this post-approval study (PAS) is to evaluate the safety of long-term use of the OPTIMIZER Smart and CCM therapy.
 The study will also evaluate the effects of CCM therapy on your quality of life and HF symptoms.

-Medtronic Cryo AF Global Registry
+Medtronic CONQUER AF

 Medtronic Product Surveillance Registry